Regularized Integrals on Riemann Surfaces and Modular Forms: Introduction

-where the right hand side is absolutely integrable.
 Here are a few remarks. \begin{enumerate} \item[(1)] The integral $\int_{\Sigma}\alpha$ does not depend on the choice of the decomposition $\omega=\alpha+\pa \beta$ (Proposition \ref{prop-integration-noboundary}).
 Therefore it is reasonable to denote it by $\dashint_{\Sigma}\omega$. \item[(2)] The regularized integral is extended to the case when $\Sigma$ has boundary.
 Then

 which again does not depend on the choice of the decomposition (Theorem \ref{thm-integral}). \item[(3)] $\dashint_{\Sigma}$ is invariant under conformal transformations (Proposition \ref{prop-pullback}).